 This course is an upper level life science elective which studies the biology of invertebrate animals. (animals that do not possess backbones) Through hands-on laboratory activities, projects, and research students will learn about the structure and function of invertebrates, invertebrate classification and taxonomy, animal life cycles, and ecological relationships of the invertebrates.
 Students will gain an appreciation of the diversity that exists within this phyla of organisms.
 Various representative species will be dissected.
 Dissection is required for this course.
 NOTE: Alternate year course.
-NOT available in 2023-24.
-Next offered in 2024-25.
+After 2024-25, next offered in 2026-27.